tasdikrahman/tasdikrahman.me/_posts/2019-03-22-solo-backpacking-trip-to-hampi-gokarna-goa-budget.md

 7 days of backpacking across the southern edge of India had come to an end after completing close to 1400kms.

-I had to rush through the last section of my trip, midway Hampi.
 As you might have noticed, I had to rush through the last part of the trip.
 The initial plan was to spend two nights in every place, but as luck would have had it.
-I had to cut it short to be present in Bangalore for DevOpsDays India to be speaking there.
+It was cut short as I had to be present in Bangalore for DevOpsDays India, where I would be giving [a talk](https://www.youtube.com/watch?v=3WgqFoo9eek&feature=youtu.be).

 Would love to visit the southern coast again, covering Kerala and Mangalore.
 Cochin and Aleppey comes over my mind.